Tseng, C. (2013). Cohesion in film: Tracking film elements. Basingstoke: Palgrave MacMillan.

 Djonov, E. and Tseng, C. (2021).
 Harnessing the potential of transmedia narratives for critical multimodal literacy.
 Critical Discourse Studies 18, 349--367.

 Tseng, C. and Altenberg, T. (2019).
 Blending fact and fiction in graphic war narratives: A diachronic analysis of Argentine Falklands War comics.
 ImageText: Interdisciplinary comic studies 11.1.
 Open access

 Tseng, C. (2018).
 The impact of new visual media on the discourse and persuasion of the war film genre.
-Accepted for publication in Film Studies 19, 34-52. pdf
+Film Studies 19, 34-52. pdf

 Tseng, C. (2018).
 Narrative functions and impacts of screen violence: A discourse approach to analyzing violent events in audio-visual text.
-Accepted for publication in Cognitive Semiotics 12. pdf
+Cognitive Semiotics 12. pdf

 Tseng, C. and Bateman, J. (2018).
 Cohesion in comics and graphic novels: an empirical comparative approach to transmedial adaptation in City of Glass.
 Adaptation: 11, 122-143. pdf

 Tseng, C. (2017).
 Beyond the media boundaries: analysing how dominant genre devices shape our narrative knowledge.
 Discourse, Context and Media 20, 227--238. pdf

 Tseng, C. (2017).
 Analysing narrativised space in moving images: A multimodal discourse approach to narrative complexity and transmedial comparison.
 Multimodal Communication 6, 61--82. pdf

 Hiippala, T. and Tseng, C. (2017).
 Editorial: Media evolution and genre expectations.
 Discourse, Context and Media 20, 157--159.